Blog

 Here are the main reasons why you may want to (or need to) work with an IOR service:

-• You don’t have a business entity in the country you’re shipping to.
+You don’t have a business entity in the country you’re shipping to.
 As mentioned above, an IOR must be an established entity within your destination country that can legally act as an importer.
 At FGX, we have clients that are startups or newer businesses that want to ship IT equipment for the first time into countries where they don’t have a business entity set up.
 This is especially common for “closed markets” (i.e., a market trying to limit international competition) like Brazil, India, China, Mexico, etc.)

-• You want a turnkey solution.
+At FGX, we ship IT infrastructure to over 170+ countries.
+When looking for an IOR service, ensure they can ship successfully to your target country and have a proven shipping record.You want a turnkey solution.
 Even if you have a business entity in the country you’re shipping to, it may not be in your best interest (when conducting a cost-benefit analysis) to be your shipment’s IOR.
 Being an IOR on a shipment can get complicated and nuanced, depending on what you’re shipping and where you’re shipping to.
 You may not have the time or resources to act as an IOR and ensure customs compliance.
 For example, shipping network routers to Hong Kong entails preparing dozens of legal documentation prior to your shipment being exported.

 Here’s a non-exhaustive list of what an IOR is responsible for: product classification and compliance, attaining appropriate import licenses and import permits, payment of duties/fees/taxes (and showing the right paperwork that attests to proper payment), handling potential future audits, and more.
 Businesses will seek an IOR service for a turnkey solution to avoid the headache of doing these tasks themselves (and potentially making a critical mistake that leads to denied entry and potential monetary penalties).

 But, having another business entity serve as your shipment’s IOR has drawbacks.
-When you’re not the IOR for your shipment, the entry documents and import documentation won’t be in your business’s name which will reduce the amount of financial and operational flexibility your organisation may have around the imported assets.
+When you’re not the IOR for your shipment, the entry documents and import documentation won’t be in your business’s name which will reduce the amount of financial and operational flexibility your organization may have around the imported assets.

 If you’re not the IOR for your shipment:

-• You can’t* reclaim the GST (Goods and Services Tax) and VAT (Value-Added Tax) of that shipment.
-These are taxes accrued during the shipping process that normally can be reclaimed by a business, but these taxes become a sunk cost if you’re not the IOR on your shipment. *Some providers will offer to reclaim your import VAT, but they don’t disclose that you’ll have to enter into a fiduciary, contractual relationship where you give up a large % of the VAT (up to 50%) of the amount you’re reclaiming and they don’t guarantee that any of the claims will be awarded at all.
+*Some providers will offer to reclaim your import VAT, but they don’t disclose that you’ll have to enter into a fiduciary, contractual relationship where you give up a large % of the VAT (up to 50%) of the amount you’re reclaiming and they don’t guarantee that any of the claims will be awarded at all.
 At FGX, we think a better practice is to help businesses use their own entities to act as the IOR in the country they’re shipping to so that they can reclaim all of their VAT, not just a portion.

-• You can’t easily manage or benefit from certain accounting practices, like asset depreciation.
+You can’t easily manage or benefit from certain accounting practices, like asset depreciation.
 For example, you ship servers into India using an IOR provider.
 Your business in India won’t be able to depreciate the goods because they weren’t the importer.

 Another example is that you can’t easily make international monetary transfers.
 Let’s say you buy servers in the US and want to ship them to China.
 You have a valid business entity in China that can theoretically act as the IOR, but you don’t have the time or resources to handle the IOR duties.
 So, you work with an IOR broker.
 But down the line, you want to transfer money from your business entity in China to your US business or vendor for the goods, but the Chinese bank won’t let you because the import documents don’t show your business entity as the IOR in China.